kaixindelele/RHER/README.md

 ![RHER_relay](https://user-images.githubusercontent.com/28528386/199898834-72cd34df-c00c-48c3-9cef-0afb4d0946c2.png)

 Fig8.
 A diagram of relay policy learning for a task with 3 stages.
 By using HER and SGES, RHER can solve the whole sequential task stage by stage with sample efficient.

-**Like students for scientific research, who are guided by advisers and other researchers until they need to explore a new field.**

 ## 7. Other interesting motivation:
 1. Don’t overambitious, agent need pay more attention to the goal which can be changed by itself.